-We have carefully chosen poses that are not too strenuous so should work for all ability levels.
-These poses will help you relax, and are perfect to try if you aren’t able to find time for a full practise or yoga class.
-Try them the next time you have your period and let us know how helpful you found it.
+Below are some carefully chosen poses that aren’t too strenuous and will be accessible for beginners.
+These poses will help you relax and are perfect to try if you won’t have time for a full flow or yoga class.

 Downward Facing Dog